danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Sink particles will be plotted on particle plots once turned on via the
-“turn on/off particles by type” option in :ref:`sec:opts`.
+“turn on/off particles by type” option in :ref:`sec:menu-o`.
 Setting this option also gives a prompt for whether or not to
 plot sink particles on top of rendered plots (to which the answer should
 be yes).
 See :ref:`sec:plotparticlesbytype` for more details.